[?] Subscribe To The Bookkeeping Blog

 If you are looking for more information on the new Canadian Accounting Standards for Private Enterprise (also referred to as Private Enterprise GAAP) released in December 2009 ...
 I have listed some resources I have found useful in the comments section of IFRS and ASPE.

 You will find a link to transitional elections you are eligible to make in 2010 in this forum posting as well.
-I think but am not certain if there is any wiggle room ... that these elections had to be made in 2010.
+I am not certain if there is any wiggle room ... but these elections had to be made in 2010.
 If you didn't make the elections, you should be talking to your accountant NOW.

-... and I have been inserting some notes throughout the site ...
+... and I have been inserting some notes throughout the site (see below) ...

 Quick Links to GAAP Update ...
 ASPE (PE GAAP)